OceanaPods/ForcesGrabberV1/README.md

 > + More!

-( Method Can Also Be Used To Log Authorization Apps in Discord Servers )
+( Method Can Also Be Used To Grab Account Data from Authorization Apps in Discord Servers )

 GRAB OVERVIEW :